iqzy21/DevOps-Learning-AWS/README.md

 Another for product search or other functionality.

-Health Checks:
+**Health Checks:**

 ALB continuously runs health checks on targets.

 If an instance fails health checks, ALB automatically stops sending traffic to it and routes requests to healthy ones.

-Built for HTTP/HTTPS traffic:
+**Built for HTTP/HTTPS traffic:**

 Can handle many web-based services.

 Smart enough to separate traffic by path, hostname, or query.

-Why this matters:
+#### Why this matters:

 You can route different requests to different parts of your application using one ALB.

-Example:
+**Example:**

 https://example.com/profile → routes to User Service Target Group.

 https://example.com/search → routes to Search Service Target Group.

-Benefit:
+**Benefit:**

-Keeps services separate so one doesn’t interfere with the other.
+Keeps services separate so one doesn't interfere with the other.

-Makes scaling and performance much easier (great for microservices)
+Makes scaling and performance much easier (great for microservices).

 <img width="547" height="307" alt="image" src="https://github.com/user-attachments/assets/189c5ef9-ca01-478e-9db1-de8316096a09" />

+---

-Application Load Balancer (Target Groups) what are target groups tagret groups are groups of resourves like ec2 lambda bunctionmns and esc tasks that your ALB routes traffic to they are distinaseion for requests that a load balancer handles each target group os toed to certain parts of an applicatioon allowing scalability of yopour system independatly
+## Application Load Balancer (Target Groups)

+### What are target groups

+Target groups are groups of resources like EC2 Lambda functions and ECS tasks that your ALB routes traffic to.

+They are destination for requests that a load balancer handles.

+Each target group is tied to certain parts of an application allowing scalability of your system independently.

-different target groups
+### Different target groups

-EEC2 instances ( can be managed by and auto scalling group ) - HTTP ECS tasks (managed by ECS) - HTTP lambda functions - HTTP request is translated into a JSON event Ip addresses - must be private IPs
+**EC2 instances** (can be managed by an auto scaling group) - HTTP

+**ECS tasks** (managed by ECS) - HTTP

+**Lambda functions** - HTTP request is translated into a JSON event

+**IP addresses** - must be private IPs

-ALB can check route to multiple target groups
+ALB can check route to multiple target groups.

-Health checks are at the target group level
+Health checks are at the target group level.

-ALB good to know
+### ALB good to know

-has a fixed host name provided by aws the application servers dont see the IP of the client directly The true IP of the client is inserted in the header X forwarded-for We can also get Port (X-forwarded-port) and proto (X-forwarded-proto)
+Has a fixed host name provided by AWS.

+The application servers don't see the IP of the client directly.

+The true IP of the client is inserted in the header X-Forwarded-For.

+We can also get Port (X-Forwarded-Port) and proto (X-Forwarded-Proto).

 <img width="622" height="175" alt="image" src="https://github.com/user-attachments/assets/80cbebdc-cf9d-4b18-947a-483692779452" />

-network load balancers
+---

+## Network Load Balancers

-optoimised for handling extreme performance with low lantencyu works on the network layer layer 4 forward TCP & UDP traffic to your instances
+Optimised for handling extreme performance with low latency.

+Works on the network layer layer 4.

+Forward TCP & UDP traffic to your instances.

-Handle millions of requests per seconds less latency - 100ms compared to ALB which has 400ms NLB has one static IP per AZ and supportas assigning alastic IP NLB are used for extreme performance TCP or UDP traffic
+Handle millions of requests per seconds.

+Less latency - 100ms compared to ALB which has 400ms.

+NLB has one static IP per AZ and supports assigning Elastic IP.

+NLB are used for extreme performance TCP or UDP traffic.

-#Not included in aws free tier
+Not included in AWS free tier.

-used for stuff liek IOT gaming Real time processing
+Used for stuff like IoT gaming Real time processing.

+### Network Load Balanced with TCP Traffic

-network load balanced with TCP trafic works at layer 4 and routes raw tcp or udp traffic to instances without getting involved with higher level traffic likr HTTP and HTTPS
+Works at layer 4 and routes raw TCP or UDP traffic to instances without getting involved with higher level traffic like HTTP and HTTPS.

-How Traffic is Routed
+#### How Traffic is Routed

-Incoming Request (WWW) → Enters NLB with TCP rules.
+**Incoming Request (WWW)** → Enters NLB with TCP rules.

-NLB forwards traffic to a Target Group:
+**NLB forwards traffic to a Target Group:**

-Users Application → Uses TCP rules.
+**Users Application** → Uses TCP rules.

-Search Application → Uses HTTP (inside TCP).
+**Search Application** → Uses HTTP (inside TCP).

-Key Points About NLB
+#### Key Points About NLB

-Does not:
+**Does not:**

 Inspect HTTP headers.